-TAMPA, Fla., May 15, 2019 (GLOBE NEWSWIRE) -- Odyssey Marine Exploration, Inc. (NASDAQ:OMEX), a deep-ocean exploration pioneer engaged in the discovery, development and extraction of deep-ocean exploration, reported results for the first quarter ended March 31, 2019, and provided an update on current projects.
+TAMPA, Fla., May 18, 2020 (GLOBE NEWSWIRE) -- Odyssey Marine Exploration, Inc. (NASDAQ:OMEX), a deep-ocean exploration pioneer engaged in the discovery, development and extraction of deep-ocean minerals, reported results for the first quarter ended March 31, 2020, and provided an update on current company operations and projects.

-Total revenue in the current quarter was $0.8 million, a $0.3 million increase over the revenue in the same period a year ago.
-The revenue generated in each period was a result of performing marine research, search and recovery operations for our customers and related parties.
-We provided these services to our related party customer Magellan during both of these periods as well as providing marine related services in 2019 to the deep-sea mineral exploration company, CIC.
+Total revenue in the current quarter was $1.0 million, a $0.2 million increase compared to the same period a year ago.
+The revenue generated in each period was a result of performing marine research, project administration and search and recovery operations for our customers and related parties.

 Marketing, general and administrative expenses primarily include all costs within the following departments: Executive, Finance & Accounting, Legal, Information Technology, Human Resources, Marketing & Communications, Sales and Business Development.
-Marketing, general and administrative expenses decreased by $0.1 million from $1.4 million for the three-month period ended March 31, 2020, compared to $1.3 million in 2019 primarily as a result of (i) a decrease of $0.1 million of personnel expenses mainly attributable to share-based compensation and employee compensation and (ii) a $0.1 million corporate overhead decrease consisting of corporate legal support and corporate administration support costs and (iii) an increase of $0.1 million in maritime legal support.
+Marketing, general and administrative increased $0.1 million to $1.4 million for the three-month period ended March 31, 2020, compared to $1.3 million from the same period in the prior year.
+The key item contributing to this increase was a non-cash increase in share-based compensation of $0.1 million.

-Operations and research expenses primarily include all costs within Marine Operations, Archaeology, Conservation, Exhibits, and Mineral Research/Geology, which includes all vessel and charter operations.
-Operations and research expenses increased by $0.7 million from 2018 to 2019 primarily as a result of the following items: (i) a $0.8 million increase in financed professional fees, including legal, and other expenses directly associated with our NAFTA litigation pursuit, (ii) a $0.1 million in marine labor directly tied to the related incremental revenue and (ii) a $0.6 million increase of legal fees incurred in support of efforts undertaken while we try to secure the environmental permit for our Mexican subsidiary and (iv) a $0.1 million decrease in our marine services contracted labor.
+Operations and research expenses primarily include all costs within Archaeology, Conservation, Exhibits, Research, and Marine operations, which includes all vessel and charter operations.
+Operations and research expenses increased by $0.7 million from 2019 to 2020 primarily as a result of the following items: (i) a $0.8 million increase in financed professional fees, including legal, and other expenses directly associated with our NAFTA litigation pursuit, (ii) a $0.1 million decrease in marine asset depreciation, (iii) a $0.1 million increase in our concession permit fees for our Mexican subsidiary and (iv) a $0.1 million decrease in our marine services contracted labor.